teaching resource

 Warm-Up/Exit Activity

 This activity can also be used as a formative assessment.
 Pick a word mat and project it on the board for the whole class to see.
-Read each of the words as a class, and have students write the compound word on a separate sheet of paper, or on a whiteboard.
+Read each of the words as a class, and have students write the compound word on a separate sheet of paper or a whiteboard.

 Knock Off

 Organize word cards as they appear on the compound word mats.
 Project a compound word mat on the screen, and use our Random Name Picker widget to draw a student’s name.
 Flip a card and reveal the word to the player.
-If the student correctly identifies the matching word on the mat that forms the compound word, they tap the person on their left or right to send them back to their seat.
+If the student correctly identifies the matching word on the mat that forms the compound word, they tap the person on their left or right to return them to their seat.
 If the student answers the card incorrectly, they must sit out.
-Play continues until there is only 1 student standing.
+Play continues until there is only one student standing.

 Easily Prepare This Resource for Your Students